Upstatement/quickshare/README.md

 The goal of QuickShare is to have as much of the customisation and mark-up left in the HTML, free to manipulate without navigating JavaScript APIs.
 It shares content using simple `<a>` anchor tags, with different levels of customisation available depending on the social media plug-in.

-To use QuickShare, simply download the script and include it with your script tag **after** including jQuery
+To use QuickShare, simply download the script `/dist/jquery.quickshare.js` (or for the minified version `/dist/jquery.quickshare.min.js`) and include it with your script tag **after** including jQuery

 ```html
 <script src="jquery.js"></script>